wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 ### mi log-level

-Use `log-level` to manage the logging configurations in a Micro Integrator server.
+Use `log-level` to manage the log4j logs in a Micro Integrator server.

 Usage